Brief History of the Korean Studies Program at Columbia

 Columbia’s Commitment to Korean Studies

 In addition to the courses in EALAC, there are Korea-related courses taught regularly in the departments of political science, anthropology, and economics, and in the law and business schools.
 Besides the Center for Korean Research of the East Asian Institute and the Korean Studies program at EALAC, Columbia also houses the only Center for Korean Legal Studies in the United States.
-For thirty years, Columbia has been committed to the expansion and improvement of Korean Studies in the United States, and the University will remain intellectually and financially supportive of Korean Studies, as an integral part of its research and curriculum, into the future.
+For over eighty years, Columbia has fostered Korea-related research and teaching in the United States.
+The University remains steadfastly committed to the study of Korea as we enter an increasingly globalized world.

 The following Korea-related classes are taught regularly: